 Doctor of Philosophy in Business Administration

-All course work, other educational activities, and required comprehensive evaluations must be completed within five years of matriculation.
+All course work and required comprehensive examination must be completed within five years of matriculation.
 All program requirements must be completed within seven years of the date of matriculation.

-The doctoral program is administered and supervised by the Associate Dean and the Committee on Doctoral Studies.
-For more detailed information on the program, see the Handbook on the Doctoral Program, available in the Doctoral Program Office.
+The doctoral program is administered and supervised by the Associate Dean and the committee on doctoral studies.
+For more detailed information on the program, please see the Doctoral Program Handbook, available in the GWSB Doctoral Program Office